 Monday Morning Message with Jason Beem for Nov.
 17, 2025

-It was so thrilling and exciting and over the next few weeks my trainer would give me updates about how he was doing.
-I drove down to Portland to visit him before his first start for us and even had some friends from college drive down with me to watch.
+It was so thrilling and exciting, and over the next few weeks, my trainer would give me updates on how he was doing.
+I drove down to Portland to visit him before his first start for us, and even had some friends from college drive down with me to watch.
 He was taking on winners for the first time and was the third choice in the race.
-We sat on the apron as he raced in mid pack and just kind of stayed there the whole time.
+We sat on the apron as he raced in midpack and just kind of stayed there the whole time.
 I think he ran seventh, but was only beaten a handful of lengths.
-He never did much running in the time we had him and we sold him at the end of the Portland meet to a trainer who was going to run him on the Oregon fairs.
-All told, probably lost about $1,200 on the deal.
+He never did much running while we had him, and we sold him at the end of the Portland meet to a trainer who was going to run him on the Oregon fairs.
+All told, I probably lost about $1,200 on the deal.

-The claiming game is hard and while we hear so often about the claims that go on to make a bunch of money, most of course won’t yield a profit.
+The claiming game is hard, and while we hear so often about the claims that go on to make a bunch of money, most of course won’t yield a profit.
 It’s just a tough game.
 But it’s such a fun game.
-The horses are incredible and you instantly feel such a bond to them when they race in your name.
-I keep telling myself I should jump in on a claim at some point again, but just haven’t found the right opportunity.
-Someday soon though I hope.
+The horses are incredible, and you instantly feel such a bond with them when they race in your name.
+I keep telling myself I should jump in on a claim at some point again, but I just haven’t found the right opportunity.
+Someday soon, though, I hope.

 ADVERTISEMENT